andybluey/Overtime-app/README.md

 - x Admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for Approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime

 ## Refactor TODOs: